 With all of these realizations, it becomes reasonable for us to start the round trip using the train at either Saga-Arashimaya or Torokko-Arashimaya station.
 Then, take the boat from Torokko-Kameoka back to Arashimaya.

-I also learned that there are shuttle buses waiting at Kameoka Torokko Station to transfer passengers to the Hozugawa River Boatride departure area.
+I also learned that shuttle buses are waiting at Kameoka Torokko Station to transfer passengers to the Hozugawa River Boatride departure area.
 It’s just great!
 That’s gonna make the whole round trip much easier to do.

 Things to Do in Kyoto List #2: Go to Parks, Walks, and gardens

 We discussed in the previous sections the spots in Kyoto where we can hike and its natural attractions.
 This time, we’ll talk about the places still about nature but have already been improved by people.

 Let’s start with the area in Kyoto where we left the discussion in the previous section, Arashiyama.

 Okochi Sanso Villa or Garden is one of the most beautiful places in Arashimaya that we can visit after going to the Hozugawa River and Bamboo forest.
 Here, we can be impressed by the stunning landscapes and excellently crafted Japanese structures, like the main house of Okochi Denjiro, the former owner of the villa.